'We were told cladding was safe' says Evenlode flat owner

-RESIDENTS at Evenlode and Windrush were aghast yesterday after receiving repeated assurances from the council that cladding was 'fire retardant'.
+RESIDENTS at Evenlode and Windrush were aghast yesterday at the news that panels in the towers had failed fire safety tests after receiving repeated assurances from the council that cladding was 'fire retardant'.

 In a letter sent to the 348 households in Oxford's towers on Tuesday, July 20 the council's head of housing services, Stephen Clarke, listed fire safety measures in place.